loomio/loomio-deploy/README.md

 ```

 ## Backups
 Database backups are automatic in the default configuration, you'll find them in the `pgdumps` directory.
-You just need to snapshot the filesystem, which should be as simple as a daily snapshot via your VPS dashboard.
+See [prodrigestivill/docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) for more information, including how to restore a backup.

 # Updating old versions of Loomio